Mitochondrial DNA Test

 Testing: Two applicants with shared maternal lineage

-Timeframe: 14-16 working days from receipt of swabs at our office.
+Timeframe: 14-16 working days from receipt of swabs at the laboratories

 Mitochondrial DNA Test

 Do you share a common maternal ancestor?
 Do you perhaps have the same mother, grandmother or great grandmother?
 If you need to have these questions answered, an X-SV female lineage test could be the ideal test for you.
 This test can be carried out between males and females and can conclusively provide them with absolute, scientific certainty that they share the same maternal lineage.